-If we just have a look the typical microstructures of the carbon steel in high strength low alloy steels, carbon steels primarily contain carbon while the magnesium, silicon, phosphorus and sulphur are the residual elements.
+If we just have a look. like the typical microstructures of the carbon steel and high strength alloy steels.
+Carbon steels primarily contain carbon while the manganese, silicon, phosphorus and sulphur are the residual elements.
 These will primarily be containing the alpha ferrite and pearlite which is a mixture of the ferrite and cementite.
-All these white phases are of the ferrite and the dark zones are representing to the pearlite where a pearlite which is the mixture of the alpha ferrite and ferrite and Fe3C iron carbide that is the cementite.
+So all this white phases are of the ferrite and the dark zones are representing to the pearlite where pearlite which is the mixture of the alpha ferrite and Fe3C iron carbide that is the cementite.
+This structure is in general coarse.

-This is structure is in general course offers the lower yield strength lower hardness as compare to the HSLAs structure we can see is very fine as compared to the carbon steel on the other side it contains fine the ferrite, pearlite may be containing the fine bainide or martensite also depending upon the kind of the thermal and mechanical history of the steel.
-So these are the common phases which are found.
+offers the lower yield strength lower hardness as compared to the HSLAs.
+Structure we can see is very fine as compared to the carbon steel on the other side it contains the ferrite.
+So, pearlite may be containing the fine bainite or martensite also depending upon the kind of the thermal and mechanical history of the steels. are the common phases which are found.
+The structure is in general finer for the HSLAs as compared to that of the carbon steel.

-The structure is in general finder for the HSLAs as compared to that of the carbon steel and what this table shows that the kind of the minimum preheat which is to be used as I said this is a group A HSLAs for different thicknesses we need the different magnitude of the preheat ranging from 32 to 25 for sorry for group B steels and for group A steel we are like 572 and 633.
-The other different sub grades of because we have 572 here and 572 here as well.

-So grade 42 and grade 50 it is in a group A and another group B and this is another 572 of grade 60 and 65.
-So the different grades of the HSLA will be requiring the different magnitude of the preheat.
-So in any case increase in thickness of the plate we need to increase the kind of preheat which is to be used.
-So the minimum preheat temperature is increased with the increase of thickness as well as with the change of alloy composition also the preheat is affected.
+And what this table shows that the kind of the minimum preheat which is to be used.
+As I said this is the group A HSLAs for different thicknesses we need the different magnitude of the preheat ranging from 32 to 25 for group B steels and for group A steel we have like 572 and 633.
+These are the different sub grades of because we have 572 here and 572 here as well.
+So grade 42 and grade 50 it is in group A and another group B and this is another 572 of grade 60 and 65.
+So, the different grades of the HSLAs will be requiring the different magnitude of the preheat.

-Now you are talking about the welding processes which are used for the welding of the HSLAs, so as I have said most of these welding process can be effectively use this using the suitable combinations of the preheat as well as the filler metal.
-So that the required tensile strength and the corrosion resistant properties can be realized.
-So these processes offer the heat input net heat input in a range which is acceptable.
+So, in any case increase in thickness of the plate we need to increase the kind of preheat which is to be used.
+So, the minimum preheat temperature is increased with the increase of thickness as well as with the change of alloy composition also the preheat is affected.
+Now we were talking about the welding processes which are used for the welding of the HSLAs.
+So, as I have said most of these welding processes can be effectively used using the suitable combinations of the preheat as well as the filler metal. so that the required the tensile strength and the corrosion resistant properties can be realized.